Atalanta/cucumber-chef/README.md

 * `create_server(name, ip=nil, mac=nil)`

 This method will create an LXC container (i.e. server) using the supplied `name` and start it up.
 Both the `ip` address and `mac` address are optional parameters.
-Under normal conditions you won't need to ever specify the MAC address or, in all likelyhood, the IP address unless you are creating multi-server scenarios and require fixed addresses so you can test communication between the servers.
+Under normal conditions you won't need to ever specify the MAC address or, in all likelihood, the IP address unless you are creating multi-server scenarios and require fixed addresses so you can test communication between the servers.
 If you do not specify an IP address one is randomly chosen and assigned to the server for the duration of the scenario.
 You can fetch this IP at any time through the `@servers` instance variable using this syntax `@servers[name][:ip]`.
 The MAC address can also be fetched using `@servers[name][:mac]`.

 * `set_chef_client_attributes(name, attributes={})`